DeDf/atls/README.md

 }
 ```
 You can also mix SM2 certificate and TLS certificate to support both TLS and GMSSL.

-## Tips
-For using GMSSL, plz using 360 GM browser and then change your client's local time before 01/01/2018(caues the daemon certificate has expired).

 ## BUG reporting
 1: Using Wireshark to capture the TLS packet.